7 Career Paths for CPAs

 6. Educator

 CPAs can also pursue a career educating the next generation of CPAs.
 For example, Matthew Roman, CPA, teaches tax as an Assistant Professor, Teaching Stream at the University of Toronto.
-He also facilitates in the In-Depth Tax Program for CPA Canada, and he has delivered technical tax training and knowledge management at KPMG.

 It’s important for CPAs to guide and support aspiring accountants.